Skip to main content

 SELECT * FROM users LIMIT 20 OFFSET 10;

 Tools like pgloader can automate much of the migration, including schema conversion and data transfer.
 For application code, search for backtick-quoted identifiers, MySQL-specific functions (IFNULL becomes COALESCE, GROUP_CONCAT becomes STRING_AGG), and any raw SQL queries.
+I'd also suggest running your test suite against PostgreSQL early in the migration — you'll catch most of the compatibility issues that way.

 My Personal Recommendation

-The worst decision is no decision — spending weeks debating databases instead of building your product.
+Worst decision?
+No decision — spending weeks debating databases instead of building your product.
 Both will serve you well for the vast majority of applications.
 Pick one, learn it deeply, and optimize when you actually hit real limitations rather than hypothetical ones.

 Share